Brief:

 The campaign was picked up by The Scotsman, The herald, The National and STV Scotland.

-It has raised over £50,000 so far (from a total budget of 2k) in public donations, and has also been hugely influential in securing multiple government grants to the point where we're almost over the line.
+It raised over £100,000 (from a total budget of 2k) in public donations, and was also hugely influential in securing multiple government grants to get the £1.6M needed in under a year.

 "your film is a triumph – the Cabinet Secretary for Culture guffawed very loudly at the Scottish Job bit.